WildSecurity/WildSecurity.github.io/_posts/2022-06-09-Building_Security.md

 For my whole Elastic Stack I used the awesome Project of [deviantony](https://github.com/deviantony/docker-elk/tree/tls) Basically just follow the documentation over there, it's very detailed.
+Detailed setup of the security part itself will follow in another blog

 ## theHive